srph/discord-jaybot/readme.md

 Since it's there, I added an image optimization to the mix.
 I also had some issues with Imgur's API, so I went ahead and switched to Google Cloud Storage since it's free.

 Ugh - don't be like me.
 Anyway, I love my friends so much I'm willing to use my free day to build rad shit like this.
+All-in for the memes.